 More people will choose to ride transit if travel times are fast and predictable.
-When I visited Denver in mid-September, the paint was barely dry on the city's very first bus lane.
+When I visited Denver in mid-September for the Rail~Volution conference, the paint was barely dry on the city's very first bus lane.
 In a recent Streetsblog Denver article, project manager Kristina Evanoff said, "It's about the reliability of transit, but also to prepare us for the future."

 As a daily bus rider here in Charlotte, I would like to see CATS and the Charlotte Department of Transportation (CDOT) work together to identify areas where buses are frequently slowed by rush hour traffic congestion.
 Particularly in areas with high bus ridership, bus lanes could be implemented to significantly improve travel times!